onyx-and-iris/voicemeeter-api-python/README.md

 -   `quality`: int, from 0 to 4
 -   `route`: int, from 0 to 8

-SR, channel and bit are defined as readonly for instreams.
-Attempting to write to those parameters will throw an error.
-They are read and write for outstreams.
+`SR`, `channel` and `bit` are defined as:
+-   readonly for instreams.
+-   read and write for outstreams.

 example: